 Right top: anti-mating of z2 - q2 and z2 + q with q3 = √2 - 1.

-Left bottom: repelling-preperiodic capture at the inverted basilica.
+Left bottom: repelling-preperiodic encapture at the inverted Basilica.

 Right bottom: regluing of a map of type C.

-If P(z) is critically preperiodic, the same mating can be constructed by a preperiodic capture: in the dynamic plane of Q(z), the critical value ∞ is moved to a preperiodic point along some arc.
-The videos show this process inverted, i.e., the basilica contains ∞, and 0 is moved.
+If P(z) is critically preperiodic, the same mating can be constructed by a repelling-preperiodic encapture according to Wittner: in the dynamic plane of Q(z), the critical value ∞ is moved to a preperiodic point along an external ray.
+The videos show this process inverted, i.e., the Basilica contains ∞, and 0 is moved.

 12: preperiod 1, period 2.
 The repelling 2-periodic points are distinct in the formal mating, but identified in the limit and in the topological mating: play — show.

-The same mating as a preperiodic capture.
+The same mating as a repelling-preperiodic encapture.
 The identification is immediate: play — show.

 14: preperiod 1, period 4.
 The formal mating has no removable obstruction: play — show.

-And the same mating as a preperiodic capture: play — show.
+And the same mating as a repelling-preperiodic encapture: play — show.

 Deformation in parameter space from M to V2 : play — show.

-Anti-matingThe formal anti-mating was defined by Douady and Timorin corresponding to two polynomials acting between two planes, P(z) = z2 + p from the first plane to the second plane, and Q(z) = z2 + q in the opposite direction.
+Anti-matingThe formal anti-mating was defined by Timorin corresponding to two polynomials acting between two planes, P(z) = z2 + p from the first plane to the second plane, and Q(z) = z2 + q in the opposite direction.
 Consider these planes as half-spheres to describe the formal anti-mating.
-The topological and the slow anti-mating are obtained by gluing the filled Julia sets of Q°P and P°Q along their boundaries or along equipotential lines, respectively.
+The topological anti-mating is obtained by gluing the filled Julia sets of Q°P and P°Q along their boundaries.
 If p = -q2, the critical point at ∞ will be 2-periodic, so the anti-mating belongs to V2 .
 See (z2 - q2)2 + q and of V2 .
 While mating gives hyperbolic maps of type D only, anti-mating gives type C and B as well.
-(For the Multibrot family with p = 0, the anti-mating of z2 and z2 + q is bitransitive.)
 Read more on the poster from the conference in honor of John H. Hubbard, Bremen 2015.
+And see the recent paper.

 p4: anti-mating gives the primitive period 4 (see Julia sets):